Do Solar Panels Need to Face South? | CRG Direct Blog

 Solar Installation 6 min read

-By CRG Direct Team 27 April 2026
+By Lark Peach 27 April 2026

-No. South-facing panels produce the most electricity in the UK, but east and west-facing roofs generate around 85% of that output - and for some households, the east-west split actually works better in practice.
+No. South-facing panels produce the most electricity in the UK, but east and west-facing roofs generate around 85% of that output, and for some households the east-west split actually works better in practice.

 The direction your roof faces affects how much your system generates.
 It doesn't determine whether solar is worth installing.
+For the full picture on tilt as well as direction, see our guide to the optimum angle for solar panels.

 The UK sits in the northern hemisphere, so the sun tracks across the southern sky throughout the day.
 South-facing panels capture the most direct sunlight and produce the highest annual output.
 Every degree away from due south costs a small amount of generation: